 Aerospace systems are complex and highly interdisciplinary.
 The Aerospace Systems area teaches and develops methods and techniques to help address the challenges of designing, managing, and operating these systems.
 Students in this area learn about different design methods and gain systems design experience through individual and team projects.
 The topics addressed in course and research work include requirements definition, functional decomposition, concept synthesis, application of design-oriented analysis methods, insight into external drivers and constraints, design for X, optimization, and robust design.

-The Dynamics and Control group is involved in fundamental research and the development of algorithms and experiments for the modelling, simulation and control of aerospace systems.
+The Autonomy and Control group is involved in fundamental research and the development of algorithms and experiments for the modelling, simulation and control of aerospace systems.
 Example applications include aircraft, spacecraft and UASs (unmanned aerospace systems), especially networks of these systems.
 Other applications include control of multi-agent networks, air traffic and transportation, and cyberphysical systems.
 The research combines expertise in control theory, robotics, optimization, nonlinear systems, hybrid systems, stochastic systems, and system of systems.

 Propulsion involves the study of the basic operation and design of aerospace propulsion devices, including both air-breathing engines and rocket powerplants.
 The gas dynamics of internal flows, thermodynamics, and combustion processes associated with those devices are discussed in detail.
 Engine components such as inlets, pumps, and/or compressors, combustion chambers, turbines, and nozzles are investigated.
 Various air-breathing engines such as turbojets, turbofans, ramjets, turboprops, and scramjets are treated.
 Rocket propulsion systems, including solid rocket motors; liquid rocket engines; hybrid rockets; and nuclear, electric, and advanced non-chemical systems are also covered.